GoogleCloudPlatform/getting-started-java/background/README.md

             --ack-deadline 30

   This command will output a link to visit the page, hereafter called <CLOUD_RUN_ENDPOINT>.
-* Now fill out the `+ Request Translation` form again, this time <CLOUD_RUN_ENDPOINT>.
-It will redirect you back to /translate.
+* Now fill out the `+ Request Translation` form again, this time at <CLOUD_RUN_ENDPOINT>.
+When you click `Submit` it will redirect you back to /translate.
-  * The new request will take a moment to show, so refresh after a minute.
+  * The new request will take a moment to show, so refresh after a minute or two.

 [jib]: https://github.com/GoogleContainerTools/jib